MarkVillacampa/ARM-flash-tutorial/readme.md

 `export PATH=$PATH: /path/to/the/compiler/gcc-arm-none-eabi-4_8-2013q4/bin`

 We're ready to compile.
-Go to the `src``directory and type `make`.
+Go to the `src` directory and type `make`.
 If everything went right you should have a `main_rom.elf` file inside the `src` directory.

 NOTE: In the unlikely case that you dont have `make` installed, install Xcode on your Mac or type `sudo apt-get install build-essential` on Ubuntu.

 ## Preparing OpenOCD

 To actually transfer your program to the board through JTAG, you will need an external piece of hardware, a JTAG programmer.
 In this example I'm going to use a [Buspirate](http://dangerousprototypes.com/docs/Bus_Pirate), but you can use any programmer supported by OpenOCD.
-You can find a list of supported interfaces [here].
+You can find a list of supported interfaces [here](http://openocd.sourceforge.net/doc/html/Debug-Adapter-Configuration.html).

 OpenOCD is responsible for talking to this hardware programmer, which it calls "interface", and make it flash your board.